Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Implementation

 \subsection{Parser}

-The parser receives the files that store $T_{1}$ and $T_{2}$ in Newick format, and returns $T_{1}$ and $T_{2}$ but now with $T_{1}$ stored inside an array following the preorder layout and $T_{2}$ inside an array following the postorder layout.
-The parser requires $\mathrm{O}(n)$ time and $\mathrm{O}{(n/B)}$ I/Os.
+The parser receives the files that store $T_{1}$ and $T_{2}$ in Newick format, and returns~$T_{1}$ and $T_{2}$ but now with $T_{1}$ stored in an array following the preorder layout and $T_{2}$ in an array following the postorder layout.
+The parser takes~$\mathrm{O}(n)$ time and space in the RAM model and $\mathrm{O}{(n/B)}$ I/Os in the cache oblivious~model.